 366Art | John Cale

-Today is the birthday of John Cale, composer, songwriter, producer, and co-founder of the rock band The Velvet Underground.
-The edit above and his portrait on my musical reference / birthday calendar below were made by me, Frieke.
+Today is John Cale's birthday, composer, songwriter, producer, and co-founder of the rock band The Velvet Underground.
+The edit above and the the musical reference works/ birthday calendars below, were made by me, Frieke.

 John Cale was born on March 9, 1942, in Wales.
 He studied at Goldsmiths College, part of the University of London.
 In 1963, he moved to the music scene in downtown New York City, where he performed in the Theatre of Eternal Music.
 Cale is known for his versatility and experimental approach in various music genres, including rock, experimental music, classical, and electronic music.
 Along with Lou Reed, Sterling Morrison, and Maureen Tucker, John Cale was a member of the legendary experimental rock band, The Velvet Underground, one of the most progressive and influential rock groups of all time.
 Cale was often heavily involved in creating their groundbreaking albums, including The Velvet Underground & Nico and White Light/White Heat.
 Andy Warhol was their manager and a sort of mentor figure to the band.
 While Warhol did not take on the traditional role of a manager, his support and association with the band were invaluable to their early success and their status as cultural icons.
 Warhol also designed artwork for various album covers.